 Wondering if this is a lot for youngsters to take on board?
 Don’t worry – Animals in the Forest is written in such a way that children/teens, and their teachers/parents/carers, are introduced to these environmental topics in layers.
 They can choose how much, or how little, to discuss and explore.

-Find out more in my interview on BBC Three Counties Radio!
+Find out more in this interview on BBC Three Counties Radio!

-There are supplementary WonderWorksheets available for FREE (worksheets built around the story and environmental issues) – to aid talking, reading, writing, research and questioning… After all, reading a book should be fun, but it should stimulate curiosity too.
+Teachers, Home-schoolers and Parents: There are also supplementary WonderWorksheets available for FREE (worksheets built around the story and environmental issues) – to aid talking, reading, writing, research and questioning… After all, reading a book should be fun, but it should stimulate curiosity too.
 Simply subscribe to my mailing list to get your FREE, complete booklet of WonderWorksheets: Sign up here!

 Can one story save the Earth?
 It’s up to you! 🙂

-Get your Paperback Book or Kindle e-Book from:
+Get your Paperback Book, Kindle e-Book or Audiobook from:

 Also at most other Amazon websites internationally.